DrSloughKeg/otrtp-client/README.md

-# OnTheRoadToPhandelver
+# On the Road to Phandelver

 in progress

-This project is a short text based RPG
+this is the frontend code for otrtp, a text based RPG built on react